Using Weather and Climate Data¶

 version) and text content (e.g., “Someone to Lean On”).

 Variables: The arrays themselves, containing the data you want.
 Each array has an order of dimensions.
 For a two-dimensional array, the first dimension corresponds to the rows and the second dimension to the columns.

-Dimensions: The dimensions information in a NetCDF says how many entries are in each dimension.
-For example, a file containing a 1-degree grid over the world would typically lave a
+Dimensions: The dimensions information in a NetCDF shows how many elements are spanned by each dimension.
+For example, a file containing a 1-degree grid over the world may have a

 londimension of length 360 and a